 Since video conversion (scaling and de-interlacing) is unavoidable and is never lossless, the video signal path should only convert once, if possible.
 The HDTV usually must do scaling conversion, because it is the exceptional display whose internal resolution matches exactly one of the standard video input resolutions.
 So scaling is arguably best left to the TV, and ideally, the source should be set to output its native resolution, avoiding scaling at the source (but see the exception regarding audio bandwidth in the HDMI discussion in a subsequent blog page).
 In any case, the AVR may be best set to video pass-through, to avoid intermediate conversions.

-Combine this factoid with the observation that there will likely be no 1080p broadcast video in the lifetime of displays bought today, and further that all DVD-video content and all non-HD broadcast content is scaled SD quality, it becomes easy to save $$ and pick the lower resolution.
+There has been a choice HD displays, 720p or 1080p.
+Since there will likely be no 1080p broadcast video in the lifetime of displays offering only HD display, and further, all DVD-video content and all non-HD broadcast content is scaled SD quality, it becomes easy to save $$ and pick the lower resolution.
 The only exceptions might be those planning to watch a lot of Blu-Ray video content, or hard-core gamers who sit 5 feet away from 65″ displays.
 Since our viewing distance is 14′ from our 50″ display, and we play no Blu-Ray content yet, our lesser HD is all we need.

 YouTube further classifies uploads as either ‘standard’ or ‘high quality’.
 Assuming we are all now high in quality, YouTube would like 1080P video bit rates of 50mbps, accompanied by 384kbps stereo audio with 48khz sampling.
 Since my video devices output H.264 encoded video within MOV containers, I upload the same, although YouTube seems to favor basic MP4 containers.
 They also recommend de-interlacing any interlaced clips in the upload.